imstephens-professional/html_css_and_javascript_minis/README.md

 # JavaScript Mini Projects
 ## Description
 Small coding projects in JavaScript.
-These projects are designed to familiarize the developer with JavaScript.
+These projects are designed to familiarize the developer with JavaScript (and subsequently HTML & CSS).

 ## Projects (Difficulty, Start Date, & Completion Status)
 * Name & Color Prompt (Easy; Planned)